KiwiGaze/HKU-Admin-System/README.md

 [Link to Video Demonstration - To be added]

 ## Future Improvements

-*   Implement user authentication and authorization for secure access.
-*   Enhance the UI/UX for better user experience.
+* Implement a proper frontend interface with Vue.js components
-*   Add more detailed error handling and validation.
+* Add more robust error handling and user feedback
-*   Implement a more robust backend with data persistence using PostgreSQL.
+* Add more comprehensive logging
+* Implement proper authentication with JWT instead of hardcoded credentials
-*   Add unit tests and integration tests for both frontend and backend.
+* Add unit tests for both frontend and backend
-*   Improve the state management and data flow between components.
-*   Implement a more comprehensive logging system for tracking user actions and errors.
+* Improve API documentation with Swagger or similar tools